-Staff working with other agencies to provide consistent, effective, timely care; Supporting people to live healthier lives, access healthcare services and support
+Staff working with other agencies to provide consistent, effective, timely care; Supporting people to live healthier lives, access healthcare services and support opticians if required.

 - Any need for professional input was recorded and referrals were made as appropriate.
-A family member told us, "Whenever there's been a problem the district nurse has been called out by staff and I'm contacted if there's something urgent that I should know of." - Staff were available to support people to attend any health appointments such as GPs, dentists, and opticians if required.
+A family member told us, "We had an occupational therapist come in to train the staff with how to hoist my [relative].
+The staff gave extra time to this so they could do it well." - Staff were available to support people to attend any health appointments such as GPs, dentists, and